Proton S70: Design and engineering

 The engine is based on Volvo's GEP3 engine which is similar to Proton X70, X90 and X50.
 Proton's manufactured GEP3 engine in Tanjung Malim plant is used as the main powerhouse and tuned into 1.5-litre port-injected turbocharged engine paired with 7-speed dual clutch transmission, producing 150 PS (110kW; 148hp) @ 5,500 rpm.

+In 2026, the MC1 update introduced a new 1.5-litre i-GT turbocharged four-cylinder engine producing 181 PS and 290 Nm of torque.
+Later in the same year, Proton added naturally aspirated Lite and Prime variants powered by a 1.5-litre i-GT four-cylinder engine rated at 120 PS and 150 Nm of torque and mated to a CVT transmission.